 Safety Design for Space OperationsEdited by

-Whilst the number of space operators is continuously increasing with the growth in commercial space operations, the awareness of and international approach to space mission safety risks is lagging behind.
-With information on the topic currently disparate and difficult to find in one place, this unique resource brings together essential material on:
+With information on space operations safety design currently disparate and difficult to find in one place, this unique reference brings together essential material on:

-- Best design practices, such as the design of spaceport facilities
+- Best design practices relating to space operations, such as the design of spaceport facilities.

-- The utilization of advanced analysis methods, such as those used to calculate launch and re-entry debris fall-out risk
+- Advanced analysis methods, such as those used to calculate launch and re-entry debris fall-out risk.

-- The implementation of safe operation procedures, such as on-orbit space traffic management
+- Implementation of safe operation procedures, such as on-orbit space traffic management.

 Aerospace engineers, systems engineering and safety managers working in space agencies, the commercial space industry and consulting firms.
 Also suitable for use as a reference for senior and graduate level courses covering mission design and space safety.